 Unacceptable donations will be separated from acceptable donations when items are processed at a Goodwill donation center.

 Please click here to view a full list of items that we do not accept.

-Once the form has been successfully submitted please allow Goodwill to contact you to schedule your donation pickup by the end of the business week.
+Once the form has been successfully submitted please allow Goodwill to contact you to schedule your donation pickup within 5 business days.

 The confirmation email you receive only confirms that you have submitted a pickup request and NOT confirmation of your pickup.
 Pickup requests are scheduled in the order that they are received.

 If there are any additional questions or concerns about the FREE Home Pickup Service please contact:

 Here are 8 easy steps to planning your event (we recommend that you allow 2-6 weeks for planning).

 1. Form a small group of people to coordinate the drive.

 2. Decide on the period of time you will be holding the drive (suggested time is 2-3 weeks).